Gotham, Nottinghamshire: Second World War

 There are few remaining physical examples of Gotham's wartime past.
 The word Gotham was removed from the face of the school building and from all signs and direction posts during the Second World War to confuse any enemy troops that may have invaded.
 The pillbox pictured is the only remaining structure dating from the Second World War in the village.
 It was one of two pillboxes erected to form a defence for the village and also to serve as a searchlight battery.
 The damage to the pillbox was caused after the war and was not due to enemy action.

-See also British hardened field defences of the Second World War

 On 31 December 2018, a horse had to be rescued by the fire service after becoming trapped in the pillbox.

 Transport

 Although Gotham has never been served by a passenger railway station, it does lie at the end of a branch line about 2 miles in length that leads westwards from the Great Central main line, opened in March 1899.
 The branch used to serve a plaster factory and gypsum mines, but was closed in the early 1960s.
 The main line itself closed to regular services in May 1969, but the section from Loughborough to Ruddington was reopened and is now owned and operated by the Nottingham Heritage Railway, giving access to the railway heritage centre at Ruddington.
 The closest main line station today is East Midlands Parkway railway station which opened early in 2008 at Ratcliffe-on-Soar providing links on the Midland Main Line.

 Gotham was home to the South Notts Bus Company, which provided a bus service between Nottingham and Loughborough running through the village.
 The South Notts trading name is still used by Nottingham City Transport, which took over the service in 1991.